MahmoudHassan7/Onspec-Tasks/README.md

 (GUI is most appreciated)

-you will find the .exe file in ""
+you will find the .exe file in "EXE" folder